Updated: October 15, 2020

 For a greater part of six-months, Greater Green Bay has some perfect golf weather to go along with its beautiful golf courses!

-Take the scenic route and discover new places this summer.
+Take the scenic route and discover new places this fall.
 From outdoor activities, trails and nature to public art and indulging in local flavors, there is plenty to discover while visiting Green Bay safely.

 The following attractions remain temporarily closed: